 FOOD SECURITY SNAPSHOT

-Abundant precipitation at the start of the main cropping season
+Favourable weather conditions at the start of the 2014 cropping season

 Improved 2013 cereal production